Cataraqui Boatyard Project

 The long-term plan is to create a building to house yearly heritage boat building activity.
 Ideally it will also include facilities such as a waterfront restaurant, display space and meeting rooms.
 It will be designed to be built in sections over time as financing becomes secured.
 Jerry Shoalts of Shoalts and Zaback has kindly offered to design us a building for free!
 We are most grateful!
 We are currently examining a variety of possible Inner Harbour locations.
 As we envision it going forward this project will be in tandem with, and definitely supportive of, the more traditional, and definitely valuable, archival work that has been the purview of the Marine Museum of the Great Lakes.

-Members of the Cataraqui Boatyard Project are organizing an authentic birch bark canoe build in the Inner Harbour this spring with Algonquin Traditional Knowledge Keeper, Chuck Commanda. $15,000 has been awarded from the City of Kingston Heritage Fund to pay Chuck’s fee and now application is being made to RTO9 (Regional Tourism Ontario, District 9) and the Community Foundation for additional funding for programming.
-The project will go ahead in any case.
+Members of the Cataraqui Boatyard Project are organizing an authentic birch bark canoe build in the Inner Harbour this spring with Algonquin Traditional Knowledge Keeper, Chuck Commanda. $15,000 has been awarded from the City of Kingston Heritage Fund to pay Chuck’s fee.
+An additional $10,000 has now also been promised from RTO9 (Regional Tourism Ontario, District 9) to pay for programming.
+At this point we are working with a small but enthusiastic working group of Indigenous Kingstonians partnering with Ardoch Algonquin Chief, Mireille LaPointe, to put together programming for the September 26/27 weekend celebration.
+Participants include: Michelle Webb, Lisa Cadue, Randy Cadue, Frannie Chaisson, Lorie Young, Brodrick Gabriel and Onagate.

-- The build itself will take place from April 19 – May 3 in Douglas R. Fluhrer Park in Kingston’s Inner Harbour.
+- The build itself will take place from September 10th-30th in Douglas R. Fluhrer Park in Kingston’s Inner Harbour.

 - It is being led by Chuck Commanda, Algonquin Traditional Knowledge Keeper.